 CDBG funding is available to eligible localities on an open submission basis to enable prompt response to existing serious and immediate threats to local health and safety.
 Projects are intended to primarily benefit low- and moderate- income persons.
-Up to \$1,000,000 of CDBG funding is available per project.
-Urgent Need Open Submission (UNOS) applications will be accepted between April 1, 2022 and December 31, 2022.
-In 2022, \$1,000,000 is initially available for UNOS projects, though DHCD reserves the right to utilize Open Submission funding for additional UNOS projects if necessary.
+Up to \$1,250,000 of CDBG funding is available per project.
+Urgent Need Open Submission (UNOS) applications will be accepted between July 1, 2023, and December 30, 2023.
+Urgent Need projects are eligible to receive \$1,250,000, though DHCD reserves the right to utilize Open Submission funding for additional UNOS projects if necessary.